 Gwinnett's oldest city, rich in history and togetherness.

 The City of Lawrenceville is the county seat and the oldest city in Gwinnett.
 Centrally located, Lawrenceville offers an array of dining, attractions, hotels and events for residents and visitors alike.
 Lawrenceville is home to Georgia Gwinnett College.
 GGC opened its doors in 2006 as the first four-year college founded in Georgia in more than 100 years, and the first four-year, public college created in the U.S. in the 21st century.

 "Aurora Theatre adds to downtown Lawrenceville's charm by offering professional theater, comedy, Ghost Tours and children's programming."

-Lawrenceville is one of Gwinnett’s hot spots for TV and filming, including for Sleepy Hollow, Ozark, The Mule and Doom Patrol
+Lawrenceville is one of Gwinnett’s hot spots for hosting TV and film productions, including for Sleepy Hollow, Ozark, The Mule and Doom Patrol

 Many of the historic buildings of downtown Lawrenceville have been converted into restaurants such as Dominick's, Universal Joint, McCray's Tavern, The Cornerstop Cafe, La Cazuela, Local Republic, Strange Taco, and Blue Rooster.
 Gwinnett’s first craft brewery, Slow Pour, offers revolving craft beers, and you can enjoy food trucks and live music on patio almost every weekend.